Cost-Free Personalization via Information-Geometric Projection in Bayesian Federated Learning: Beyond BFL: Broader Applicability of the Proposed Method

-\paragraph{Application in Incremental Learning} We design a toy example to simulate an incremental learning scenario involving two sequential tasks: \begin{itemize} \item Task A, consisting of the first five classes of MNIST. \item Task B, corresponding to the remaining five classes. \end{itemize} We first train a model (Model A) on Task A. Subsequently, Task B becomes available, while access to Task A is revoked, mimicking a typical continual learning setup where previously seen data may no longer be accessible due to constraints such as data retention policies or regulations like the General Data Protection Regulation (GDPR).
-We evaluate multiple strategies: training a new model (Model B) solely on Task B, fine-tuning Model A on Task B with and without Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming}, and computing the barycenters of Model A and Model B. As shown in Figure \ref{fig:continual-learning}, barycentric combinations offer a favorable trade-off between the two tasks, preserving accuracy on Task A while effectively adapting to Task B. This mitigates the catastrophic forgetting observed in alternative approaches.
+We design a toy example to simulate a continual learning scenario involving two sequential tasks: Task A, consisting of the first five classes of MNIST, and Task B, corresponding to the remaining five.
+We first train a model (Model A) on Task A. Subsequently, Task B becomes available, while access to Task A is revoked, mimicking a typical continual learning setup where previously seen data are no longer accessible due to constraints such as data retention policies or regulations like the General Data Protection Regulation (GDPR).
+We evaluate multiple strategies: training a new model (Model B) solely on Task B, fine-tuning Model A on Task B with and without Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming}, and computing the barycenter of Model A and Model B. As shown in Figure \ref{fig:continual-learning}, the barycentric combinations offer a favorable trade-off between performance on both tasks, preserving accuracy on Task A while adapting effectively to Task B, thereby mitigating the catastrophic forgetting observed in the other scenarios.